wix-incubator/ui-autotools/README.md

 # ui-autotools
 A set of tools designed to automate and improve the process of developing components.

-These tools rely on `*.meta.tsx` files next to each component.
+These tools rely on `*.meta.tsx` files in the project.

 The tools use a similiar command-line pattern:
 ```